-The Canadian Museums Association (CMA) is working on plans to address recommendations related to museums in the Truth and Reconciliation Commission findings.
+The Canadian Museums Association (CMA) has been working on plans to address recommendations related to museums in the Truth and Reconciliation Commission findings.

-The Royal BC Museum’s head of the First Nations department and Repatriation program will sit on the BCMA Indigenous Advisory Council to ensure the committee is closely aligned and working collaboratively with the provincial museum.
+The Royal BC Museum’s head of the First Nations department and Repatriation program sits on the BCMA Indigenous Advisory Council to ensure the committee is working collaboratively with the provincial museum.

-The integration of the BCMA Indigenous Advisory Council creates an excellent opportunity for the BCMA to provide leadership to its member museums by providing tools and resources that help build relationships with First Nations communities and address issues of repatriation and reconciliation in their institutions and communities.
-The BCMA is modifying existing “Professional Hub” programs and initiatives (including Conference, regional workshops, webinars and the mentorship program) to integrate First Nations content with a focus on meaningful and practical ways BCMA members can develop relationships with First Nations and contribute to reconciliation and repatriation efforts.
+The integration of the BCMA Indigenous Advisory Committee created an excellent opportunity for the BCMA to provide leadership to its member museums by providing tools and resources that help build relationships with First Nations communities and address issues of repatriation and reconciliation in their institutions and communities.
+The BCMA modified its existing professional hub programs and initiatives (including the annual Conference, regional workshops, and webinars) to integrate First Nations content with a focus on meaningful and practical ways BCMA members can develop relationships with First Nations and contribute to reconciliation and repatriation efforts.

-The BCMA will also collaborate with partner organizations including the BC Library Association, Archives Association of BC, and Heritage BC on programming to support the learning needs of our respective members.
+The BCMA is also collaborating with partner organizations including the BC Libraries Association, the Archives Association of BC, and Heritage BC on programming to support the learning needs of our respective members.